 Following these two rules of skin adhesive care will allow the wound to heal and get you or your child active again.

-Ultimately, the best outcome for you or your child can be assured by visiting a health care provider is that can properly treat the wound.
+Ultimately, the best outcome for you or your child can be assured by visiting a health care provider who can properly treat the wound.
 Super glue can be a viable option if used under the right circumstances (small and clean cut, not too deep and not infectious).
 If you choose to use household super glue or even over-the-counter adhesive products, do so with caution and full understanding of the risks, including infection and scarring.